Tutorial: Set up CI/CD steps

 step: .

-• The steps are given in an environment variable called STEPS.
-STEPS is a list of step invocations.
+• The run keyword has a list of step invocations.

 • Each invocation is given a name so you can reference the outputs in later steps.

-• Each invocations specifies a step to run.
+• Each invocation specifies a step to run.
 A local reference (.) points to the root of the repository.

-For an example of how this code should look in your repository, see this example.
+For an example of how this code should look in your repository, see the Steps tutorial, part 1.

 3. Commit both files and push the project repository.
 This triggers a pipeline that runs the job: